What is the Online MPH in Global Health?

 Benefits of obtaining an online MPH in Global Health at Drexel Dornsife include:

 - Flexibility: No residency component required.

 - Convenience: Can be completed in as little as 12 months.
 Your graduate advisor will work with you on customized MPH plan of study that works best for you.

 - Affordability: Online students receive tuition savings compared to Drexel's regular tuition rate and are eligible for financial aid.

-- Student support: Online students have access to many of Drexel University's resources, including the library, writing center, and career services
+- Student support: Online students have access to many of Drexel University's resources, including the library, writing center, and career services.

 Develop Critical Public Health Skills

-- Program planning, research, and communication
+- Public health program planning, research, and communication

 - How to assess, monitor and evaluate global health programs, policies, and outcomes